Functional Integral Approach to $C^*$-algebraic Quantum Mechanics I: Heisenberg and Poincar\'{e}: Quantization

-\begin{example} A good example is the familiar Feynman path integral.
-Here $G_A^\C$ is the group (under point-wise addition) of Gaussian\footnote{By Gaussian paths we mean the pointed paths are characterized by a mean and covariance.} pointed paths $X_a\ni (x,t_a)\rightarrow(M,m_a)$ where $t_a\in\R$, $x(t_a)=m_a\in M$, and $M$ is some manifold. $X_a$ is an infinite-dimensional abelian topological group when endowed with a suitable topology.
+\begin{example} A good example of `topological localization' is the familiar Feynman path integral for paths in $\R^n$.
+Here $G^\C$ is the group (under point-wise addition) of Gaussian\footnote{By Gaussian paths we mean the pointed paths are characterized by a mean and covariance.} pointed paths $X_a\ni (x,t_a)\rightarrow(\C^n,x_a)$ where $t_a\in\R$, $x(t_a)=x_a\in \R^n$. $X_a$ is an infinite-dimensional abelian topological group when endowed with a suitable topology.
 The corresponding path integral over $X_a$ is a formal object.
-But as soon as one imposes a constraint on the loose ends of the paths, for example $x(t_b)=m_b$ which `pins' them to a single point, the group `localizes' to a finite-dimensional group $X_{a,b}$.\footnote{To see this, parametrize the space of Gaussian pointed paths by mean and covariance.
-Fixing the loose end-point fixes the mean, and the covariance is then parametrized by points in $M$.
-Consequently, the moduli space of pointed paths with both end-points fixed is congruent to $M$.} Being a finite-dimensional topological vector space, it is automatically locally compact: The corresponding path integral can now be explicitly evaluated.
+But as soon as one imposes a constraint on the loose ends of the paths, for example $x(t_b)=x_b\in\R^n$ which `pins' them to a single point, the group `localizes' to a finite-dimensional Lie group $X_{a,b}\cong\R^n$.\footnote{To see this, parametrize the space of Gaussian pointed paths by mean and covariance.
+Fixing the loose end-point fixes the mean, and the covariance is then parametrized by points in $\R^n$.
+Consequently, the moduli space of Gaussian pointed paths with both end-points fixed in $\R^n$ is congruent to $\R^n$.} Being a finite-dimensional topological vector space, it is automatically locally compact: The corresponding path integral can now be explicitly evaluated.

 There are of course many other `constraints' that one can impose on a given system.
-These constitute the set $\Lambda$, and a particular choice of $\lambda\in\Lambda$ leads to a particular evaluation of the path integral over $X_a$. \end{example}
+These constitute the set $\Lambda$, and a particular choice of $\lambda\in\Lambda$ leads to a particular and explicit evaluation of the path integral over $X_a$. \end{example}

-Finally, to be economical, we suppose dynamics are modeled by \emph{inner} automorphisms of $\mathfrak{A}_\mathrm{L}$.
+Finally, to be economical, we suppose dynamics are modeled by \emph{inner} automorphisms of $\mathbf{F}(G^\C)$.
 It is natural to expect the algebra to include system dynamics since it contains a linear Lie group.
-After all, the system presumably evolves independent of any external input.
-This leads to our last assumption: \begin{assumption} The dynamics of a closed quantum system are governed by continuous, time-dependent unitary \underline{inner} automorphisms of the $C^\ast$-algebra. \end{assumption}
+After all, the Lie bracket induces a derivation on the algebra.
+This leads to our last assumption: \begin{assumption} The dynamics of a closed quantum system are governed by continuous {inner} automorphisms $Inn(\mathbf{F}(G^\C))$ generated by a dynamical group $G_D$ such that ${G_D}_\lambda\subseteq G_{\lambda}^\C$. \end{assumption}